-Troubled debt restructurings (TDR) may be designated as performing or non-performing.
+TDRs may be designated as performing or non-performing.
 A TDR may be designated as performing if the loan has demonstrated sustained performance under the modified terms.
 The period of sustained performance may include the periods prior to modification if prior performance met or exceeded the modified terms.
 For non-performing restructured loans, the loan will remain on non-accrual status until the borrower demonstrates a sustained period of performance, generally six consecutive months of payments.
-The Bank had \$319,000 and \$344,000 in total performing restructured loans as of December 31, 2020 and 2019, respectively.
-During the year ended December 31, 2020 and 2019, the Bank did not have any loans classified as troubled debt restructurings that subsequently defaulted.
+The Bank had \$310,000 and \$319,000 in total performing restructured loans as of December 31, 2021 and 2020, respectively.
+During the year ended December 31, 2021 and 2020, the Bank did not have any loans classified as troubled debt restructurings that subsequently defaulted.